TomasVotruba/tomasvotruba.com/packages/blog/config/data/2020/2020-06-22-why-class-constants-should-be-typed.md

 Because if you're first, you're 1, right?
 I had the pleasure to debug such cases only to figure out the constant type was changed.
 Why?
 Because it could.

-**Constant value can be changed manually - so their type.** It's rarely desired behavior, moreover, when using these constant in 3rd party code or from one.
+**Constants value can be changed manually - so their type.** It's rarely desired behavior, moreover, when using these constants in 3rd party code or from one.

 ## How Can We Prevent Constant Re-type?